semantic-release/commit-analyzer/README.md

 **NOTE:** `config` will be overwritten by the values of `preset`.
 You should use either `preset` or `config`, but not both.
 Individual properties of `parserOpts` will overwrite ones loaded with `preset` or `config`.

 ### Release Rules

+Release rules are used when deciding if the commits since the last release warrant a new release.
+If you define custom release rules the [default rules](lib/default/release-rules.js) will be used if nothing matched.

 #### Rules definition
 This is an `Array` of rule objects.
 A rule object has a `release` property and 1 or more criteria.